foundeo/cfdocs/guides/en/closures.md

 # ColdFusion Closures

-A closure is an inner function.
+CF10+ A closure is an inner function.
 The inner function can access the variables in the outer function.
 You can access the inner function by accessing the outer function.
 See the example below.

     <cfscript>
-    function helloTranslator(String helloWord)
+        function helloTranslator(String helloWord) {
-    {
-        return function(String name)
+            return function(String name) {
-        {
                 return "#helloWord#, #name#";
             };
         }

         helloInHindi=helloTranslator("Namaste");
         helloInFrench=helloTranslator("Bonjour");
-    writeoutput(helloInHindi("Anna"));
+        writeOutput(helloInHindi("Anna"));

         //closure is formed.
         //Prints Namaste, Anna.
-    writeoutput("<br>");
-    writeoutput(helloInFrench("John"));
+        writeOutput("<br>");
+        writeOutput(helloInFrench("John"));
         //Prints Bonjour, John.
     </cfscript>

 In the above example, the outer function returns a closure.
 Using the helloHindi variable, the outer function is accessed.
 It sets the helloWord argument.

 Using this function pointer, the closure is called.
 For example, helloInHindi("Anna").
 Observe that even after the execution of outer function, the closure can access the variable sets by the outer function.

 In this case, using closure, two new functions are created.
 One adds Namaste to the name.
 And the second one adds Bonjour to the name. helloInHindi and helloInFrench are closures.
 They have the same function body; however, store different environments.

 The inner function is available for execution after the outer function is returned.
 A closure is formed when the inner function is available for execution.

 As seen in the example, even after the outer function is returned, the inner function can access the variables in the outer function.
 Closure retains the reference to the environment at the time it is created.
 For example, the value of a local variable in the outer function.
 It makes closure an easy to use and handy feature.

 To see more details on closure, see http://jibbering.com/faq/notes/closures.

-<strong>Closure in ColdFusion</strong>
+### Closure in ColdFusion

 A closure can be of the following categories:

 * Defined inline without giving a name.
 They can be used in the following ways:
 * They can be assigned to a variable, array item, struct, and variable scope.
 It can be returned directly from a function.

-Example
+#### ColdFusion Example

     <cfscript>
-    function operation(string operator)
+        function operation(string operator) {
-    {
-    return function(numeric x, numeric y)
+            return function(numeric x, numeric y) {
-    {
-        if(operator eq "add")
+                if(operator eq "add") {
-        {
                     return x + y;
                 }
-        else if(operator eq "subtract")
+                else if(operator eq "subtract") {
-        {
                     return x - y;
                 }
             };
         }

         myval_addition=operation("add");
         myval_substraction=operation("subtract");
-    writeoutput(myval_addition(10,20));
-    writeoutput("<br>");
-    writeoutput(myval_substraction(10,20));
+        writeOutput(myval_addition(10,20));
+        writeOutput("<br>");
+        writeOutput(myval_substraction(10,20));
     </cfscript>

 In the above example, the outer function sets the operator. myval_addition and myval_substraction are two closures.
 They process the data based on the condition sets by the outer function.

-* Defined inline as a function and tag argument.
+#### Defined inline as a function and tag argument
-Example

     <cfscript>
     function operation(numeric x, numeric y, function logic)